 Ombuni waterfall: the first in an attractive series of waterfalls, a magical place with a rock platform through which the water has cut a natural channel and shaped along its sides a rock formation full of crustacean fossils.
 Located near to Misahualli, where you can enjoy the monkey's beach, an important source of the Amazon.
 Finally, we’ll visit the Quichua Community, producing an attractive natural and cultural landscape.

-Visit Indigenous Community where a group of Kichwa women that will speak of their customs, cuisine and everyday life.
+Visit the Indigenous Community where a group of Kichwa women will speak of their customs, cuisine, and everyday life.
 They have created the center in order to showcase their culture, and it is a unique opportunity to learn about Amazonian lifestyles along the Napo River.
 You will also have the opportunity to buy crafts, local products, and souvenirs.
-Believe it or not, you can buy the old weapons that these communities used to like the blowgun and take it into your country.
+Believe it or not, you can buy the old weapons that these communities used to like the blowgun, and take it into your country.